All Episodes

 He said, oftentimes when people fail, they said, did my best.

-I got my best to it.
+I got my bed door.

-I bet I could.
+I had the best I could.

 Churchill would say, I don't want to hear about that.